The Ricoh ProcessDirector base product is made up of the primary server, the user interface, and the information

 center.
 The primary server includes the IBM DB2 database, the PSF print driver, and

-other components.
+environment.
 The primary computer is the computer that the primary server, along with the rest of the base product

 and most features, is installed on.